yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 * **Untraceable reasoning**: The decision-making process of LLMs is often unclear, making it difficult to verify or understand their outputs.
 * **Expensive cost to inject knowledge**: Although one can inject domain knowledge or updated knowledge via continuous pretraining or finetining, the cost of data collections and training is very high.

 To address these challenges, researchers and developers have been exploring promising solutions.
-One such solution is to integrate of LLMs' inherent knowledge with external knowledge bases during model generation process.
+One such solution is to integrate the LLMs' inherent knowledge with external knowledge bases during model generation process.
 This approach is known as **Retrieval-Augmented Generation (RAG)** [{numref}`chapter_rag_fig_rag_demo`].

 ```{figure} ../img/chapter_rag/RAG_demo.png
 ---